aws-samples/chime-voiceconnector-agent-assist/README.md

 Download instruction:

 1. [Download](https://github.com/aws-samples/chime-agent-assist) repository in your workspace.
-2. Install the package dependency
+2. Install all dependency for this project

     ```
     npm install